-1. Suppose a balloon begins descending at the rate of 20 ft/min from an elevation of 1350 ft . a.
-Identify the Independent and Dependent Variables.
-Write an equation function of time.
-B to model the balloon's elevation as a Be sure to define your variables! а C. How high will the balloon be after 12 minutes?
-When will the balle liberty? oon reach the height of the statue of i e.
+1. Suppose a balloon begins descending at the rate e of 20 ft/min from an elevation of 1350 ft. a.
+Identify the Independent and Dependent Variables. b.
+Write an equation to model the balloon's elevation as a function of time.
+Be sure to define your variables!
+C. How high will the balloon be after 12 minutes? d.
+When will the balloon reach the height of the statue of liberty? e.
 Graph the equation.
-Please label the axes! f.
-Identify then interpret the intercepts and the slope in The x-intercept is This means context of the prob olem.
+Please label the axes! ^ f.
+The x-intercept is This means n the context of the problem.
 The y-intercept is This means The slope is This means